KavinduGD/docker_k8/00-k8-short-note/03-objects/readme.md

 - **Maps the service to external DNS name**
 - **use to redirect traffic to outside the cluster**
 - **ExternalName Services rely on CNAMEs/DNS resolution**

+---

+**🛑 🛑 Service DNS resolution works with just the service name only if the sender and the service are in the same namespace.
+Otherwise, you must use the Fully Qualified Domain Name (FQDN).**

 ## 🛑 How kube proxy routes requests